ooibhadode/IbIPP/README.md

 # IbIPP
- Image-based Initialization and Post-Processing code for 2D Topology Optimization **IbIPP** is an open-source code for initializing and post-processing free-form 2D topology optimization problems.
+ **IbIPP** which stands for Image-based Initialization and Post-Processing code is an open-source code for initializing and post-processing free-form 2D topology optimization problems.

  ## Syntax
  * IBIPP(FILE, NELX, VOLFFRAC) Performs topology optimization on the image provided in FILE using the number of elements in the x-direction, NELX, the required volume fraction, VOLFRAC and other default parameters.